SayWut/messaging-system/README.md

 **Features**

 - User registration with password validation
+- Messages retrieval for a user based on optional `unread` filter
 - Message sending with sender, receiver, subject, and message body fields
-- Message retrieval for a user based on optional `unread` filter
 - Message deletion based on sender or receiver username (one required)
+- Message reading

 **Installation**